 When generated

-This primitive is generated by the SME at an AP to cause the transmission of the fourth frame in the over-the-air FT resource request protocol.
+This primitive is generated by the SME at an FTR to cause the transmission of the fourth frame in the over-the-air FT resource request protocol.
 The fourth frame is an Authentication frame, with an authentication algorithm number corresponding to FT authentication and an authentication algorithm sequence number of 4.

 Effect of receipt